History, Vision, and Mission of The Coastal Trust

 TCT offers equitable and affordable access to conservation and infrastructure program management and support services, including technical and financial assistance for governments and non-profits within the following disciplines:

-Fish and Wildlife Habitat - Forest, Wetland, and Grassland Restoration and Preservation with focus on the expansion of USFWS National Wildlife Refuge System and protection of marine environments.
+Fish and Wildlife Habitat - Forest, Wetland, and Grassland Restoration and Preservation with focus on the expansion of USFWS National Wildlife Refuge System and protection of shorelines, wetlands, and coastal plains.

-Fisheries Management - Program Management and project implementation.
-Habitat protection plan development and implementation.
-Coordination of habitat protection along length of fish and wildlife migratory routes.
+Fisheries Management - Program Management and project implementation, Habitat protection plan development and implementation.
+Coordination of integrated habitat protection programs for fish and wildlife migratory routes.

-Integrated Watershed Management - Coordination between jurisdictions and disciplines to form and implement watershed partnerships for water quality management and watershed restoration.
+Integrated Watershed Management - Coordination between jurisdictions and disciplines to form and implement watershed partnerships for water quality management and watershed restoration and protection on a watershed scale.